 The College provides limited student accident insurance for curriculum students at no cost to the student; however, this insurance may not cover all expenses of treatment received by the student.
 Coverage is a (secondary) policy unless there is no other insurance in place.
 The College is not responsible for non-covered expenses.
 This accident insurance coverage is subject to approval by the Board of Trustees each fiscal year.
 Individual health insurance is the responsibility of each student.
-Students may purchase health insurance; the enrollment forms and fee information are available in the Business Office.
+Students may purchase health insurance.
+Information is available in the Business Office.

-The following students are required to purchase professional liability insurance: Associate Degree Nursing, Cosmetology, Dental Assisting, Dental Hygiene, Practical Nursing, Nursing Assistant, Occupational Therapy Assistant, Pharmacy Technology, Phlebotomy, Early Childhood, Sonography, Surgical Technician, and Radiography.
-The cost of this insurance is presently \$15.00, but is subject to change.
+The following students are required to purchase professional

+liability insurance: Associate Degree Nursing, Cosmetology, Dental Assisting, Dental Hygiene, Practical Nursing, Nursing Assistant, Occupational Therapy Assistant, Pharmacy Technology, Phlebotomy, Early Childhood, Sonography, Surgical Technician, and Radiography.